Emerging Technologies

 The Indian government is building Bhashini, an AI translation system trained on local languages.
 There are 22 official ones, but few are currently captured by NLP applications.
 Indian tech firm Karya is also trying to redress the balance by building datasets for firms like Microsoft and Google to use in AI models.
 It’s a painstaking process, involving people reading words in their native language into an app.

 Launched in the UAE in 2023, Jais AI is an Arabic language model capable of generating high-quality text in Arabic, including regional dialects, says Digital Watch.
-The developers, G42, next plan to bring out the world’s first Arabic robot assistant.
+More recently, the UAE launched Falcon Arabic, which "aims to capture the full linguistic diversity of the Arab world", reports Reuters.

 In a similar endeavour, grassroots organization Masakhane is working to “strengthen and spur NLP research in African languages”.
 There are around 2,000 languages spoken across Africa, yet they are “barely represented in technology”, it says.

-Nigeria's government is also taking action, recently launching its first multilingual LLM.
+Nigeria's government is also taking action, launching its first multilingual LLM in 2024.
 “The LLM will be trained on five low-resource languages and accented English to ensure stronger language representation in existing datasets for the development of artificial intelligence solutions,” Dr 'Bosun Tijani, the Minister of Communications, Innovation and Digital Economy, announced on LinkedIn.

 After being unable to communicate with the Amazonian community he was living and working with, Turkish artist Refik Anadol – who co-created the indigenous digital artwork Winds of Yawanawa – turned his frustration into action.
-Anadol has spearheaded the creation of an open-source AI tool “for any indigenous people” to “preserve their language with technology”, he told the World Economic Forum at this year’s Annual Meeting in Davos.
+Anadol has spearheaded the creation of an open-source AI tool “for any Indigenous People” to “preserve their language with technology”, he told the World Economic Forum at the 2023 Annual Meeting in Davos.

 “How on Earth can we create an AI that doesn’t know the whole of humanity?” he asked.